Benjamin

 Jacob's youngest son, Benjamin, senses the contradictions in his brothers' tales about Joseph's supposed death, and yearns to escape his family's control.

-We knew that Benjamin grew up and was the father of a powerful tribe, but his function in the story is that of a child.
+We know that Benjamin grew up and was the father of a powerful tribe, but his function in the story is that of a child.
 He is consistently passive, being pulled into events and used, in a sense, as a bargaining token rather than having any personality or actions of his own.

 This gives Benjamin a unique opportunity to observe his family quietly, and to spot patterns and inconsistencies from the outside.
 Within the network of expanding secrets and lies based around Joseph's supposed death, he grows to see the way that the stories don't coincide.